anthonyhami/Social-Network-Analyses/README.md

 This repository include:

-- all the the skrip for results of step 1,2,3,4,5
+- all the skrips for the results of step 1-5

-- all the the Cytoscape files for the networks
+- all the Cytoscape files for the networks (step 5-7)

 - general exploratory analyses skript